haslhofer/haslhofer.github.io/_posts/2019-12-20-starting-with-python.md

 layout: post
 title:  "How do I assign an article to one of two collections?
 Using BERT and state-of-the-art NLP"
 author: gerald
-categories: [ ml, python]
+categories: [ ml, python, nlp]
 tags:
 image: assets/images/suzhou.jpg
 ---

 The goal of this exercise was to explore the most recent advances in natural language processing and apply it to a real-world problem:

-> **When having collections of articles denoted by their headlines, which collection should a new, unseen article be added to?**
+> **When having two different collections of articles denoted by their headlines, which collection should a new, unseen article be added to?**

 > Secondarily, **given two to-do lists, which list should a new to-do item be added to?**